Prescription Drugs Rehab: Addiction Treatment in Burlington, New Jersey

 Prescription Drug Addiction

-The prevalence of prescription drugs on the market has significantly increased in recent years, which has led to a surge in addiction cases.
-Medications such as opioids, benzodiazepines, and stimulants, initially prescribed for legitimate medical purposes, have become widely accessible and often misused.
+Misusing prescription medications can lead to severe addictions.
+Medications such as opioids, benzodiazepines, and stimulants, initially prescribed for legitimate medical purposes, have become widely accessible and are often misused.
+Using a friend’s or family member’s prescribed medications also constitutes prescription drug misuse.

 Prescription Drug Addiction Rehab in New Jersey